Devil Wears Prada 2 star says new film has been a ‘rude awakening’

 The original movie, based on Lauren Weisberger's novel of the same name, was released in 2006 and has since become a cult hit.

-Blunt shared that none of the cast expected the film to have the “meteoric life” it has since experienced but has just started to understand why it means so much to fans.
+Blunt said that none of the cast expected the film to have the “meteoric life” it has since experienced but has started to understand why it means so much to fans.

 “Of course, I meet people who will quote the movie to me, but I'm not sure I've ever been hit with a bombardment of the realisation of what the movie is to people coming back to the film set."
 Blunt added: "That's what everyone says, every day: holy s***."

-David Frankel is directing the sequel, which reportedly follows Miranda Priestly struggling amid the decline of the magazine industry.
+David Frankel is directing the sequel, which reportedly follows Miranda Priestly struggling in the declining magazine industry.
 The movie sees the formidable editor forced to reconcile with her former assistant, played by Blunt, who now works as an executive at a luxury conglomerate with the kind of advertising budget Priestly needs.

 Anne Hathaway is also returning as Andy Sachs for the film, with Stanley Tucci reprising the part of Nigel Kipling.
 Kenneth Branagh joined the cast recently as Priestley’s husband.